mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 for sure this AI space is raising a lot of questions.
 The biggest issue is probably that we don't control neutral networks enough to be able to ensure AI doesn't harm humans.
 We can't even control AI to not reveal internal prompts.
-So for now, maybe we are a bit more careful with what hammers with give that thing.
+So for now, maybe we should be a bit more careful with what hammers with give that thing.
 I love my wife dearly, and if the New York Times conversation is anything to go by, I would worry about her safety if she were to sit on a chair, exposed to a gun wielding Bing.